Daniel-Tunde-Abbey/Annual-Financial-Records-Analysis/README.md

 Small Business generated $4M in profit and $42M in sales.

 **Regional Distribution:**

 The United States contributed the highest sales **(21.08%)** followed by Canada **(20.96%).**

+## Recommendation
+1. Focus should be expanded on the Government and Small Business segments as they show significant profitability and sales potential.

+2. There should be increased promotion and cross-selling opportunities for high-performing products such as "Paseo" and "Velo."

+3. Underperforming regions should be investigated so as to develop targeted marketing strategies to boost sales.

+4. Discount strategies should be optimized to maintain profitability without sacrificing customer acquisition and retention.